Swedish, Finnish MPs Debate NATO Membership - UrduPoint

 Andersson acknowledged that Sweden's decision to join NATO was closely tied to Finland's.

-As the only country in the Baltic Sea region outside of NATO, Sweden would find itself "in a very vulnerable position", she told parliament, citing the risk of "Russia increasing the pressure on Sweden".
+As the only country in the Baltic Sea region outside of NATO, Sweden would find itself "in a very vulnerable position", she told parliament.

 She also stressed Sweden's "extensive military cooperation" with Finland.

-"The best thing for our country's security is therefore for Sweden to apply for membership in NATO and to do it together with Finland," she said.

-The Left Party, which is opposed to membership, meanwhile lamented that Sweden did not put the question to the public in either an election or referendum, calling it "deeply problematic."
+The Left Party, which is opposed to membership, said it was "deeply problematic" that Sweden did not put the question to the public in either an election or referendum.